 Drop the nested scroll container entirely

 If your page has overflow: auto on <main> or some other wrapper for "scrollytelling" reasons, the architectural fix is to drop it and let the document scroll.
-Matomo's renderer can reproduce document scroll, it can't reproduce a nested scroll position.
-You also get better mobile UX out of it (iOS Safari has its own opinions about nested scroll containers) and accessibility improves because keyboard scroll and screen-reader navigation start working the way users expect.
+Matomo's renderer can reproduce document scroll; it can't reproduce a nested scroll position.
+You get better mobile behaviour out of it too (iOS Safari has its own opinions about nested scroll containers), and keyboard scroll and screen-reader navigation start working the way users expect.

 Replace clearfix overflow: hidden with display: flow-root

-Old clearfix wrappers carrying overflow: hidden were a workaround for containing floated children. display: flow-root does the same thing without clipping anything, and it's been safe to use across every browser worth supporting since 2018.
+Old clearfix wrappers carrying overflow: hidden were a workaround for containing floated children. display: flow-root does the same containment without clipping anything, and it's been safe across every browser worth supporting since 2018.

 .row-with-floats {